 See also: Network Backup, File Synchronization, Backup and Replication Methods Supported by ViceVersa, About Synchronization (One-Way,Two-Way), Backup and Replication

-Now you can copy and backup open files and databases with ViceVersa PRO 2.
-This includes Outlook files, Quicken databases, open SQL databases, documents, etc. ViceVersa PRO 2 is now fully integrated with the Volume Shadow Service (VSS) on Windows XP, Windows Server 2003 and Windows Vista.
-You can activate VSS under Profile Settings->Advanced Settings How It Works
+Now you can copy and backup open files and databases with ViceVersa PRO.
+This includes Outlook files, Quicken databases, open SQL databases, documents, etc. ViceVersa PRO is now fully integrated with the Volume Shadow Service (VSS) on Windows XP (all editions), Windows Server 2003 (all editions), Windows Server 2008 (all editions), Windows Server 2012 / 2016 / 2019 / 2022 (all editions), Windows Vista (all editions), Windows 7 (all editions), Windows 8 / 8.1 (all editions) and Windows 10 / 11 (all editions).
+You can activate VSS under Profile Settings->Advanced Settings.
+How It Works

 ViceVersa is a File and Folder Synchronization Tool for Windows.
 It allows two replicas of files and folders to be stored on different computers or on different disks and media, to be modified separately, and then synchronized, by applying the latest changes in each replica to the other.
 Distinctive File and Folder Synchronization Features and Benefits: